 Essential daily experiences

-Lunches, doctor's appointments, shopping, school and more have become virtual and integrated into home life almost overnight.
+Lunches, doctor's appointments, shopping, school and more became virtual and integrated into home life almost overnight.

 Brands that can respond with agility have found new ways to reach regular and new customers, also contributing to the community's need for assistance.